 Melinda Gates, an American philanthropist, and former general manager at Microsoft, has, for many years, maintained her position on Forbes list of the most powerful women as a result of her philanthropic activities as co-chair of the Bill and Melinda Gates Foundation.
 She chairs the foundation with her husband, Bill Gates, founder of Microsoft, who has also been named among the world’s most powerful men for many years in a row.

 Founded in the year 2000, the Bill and Melinda Gates Foundation is the largest private charitable foundation in the world with a $40 billion trust endowment as of December 2018.

-Melinda Gates’ Bio, Age
+Melinda Gates’ Age and Early Life

 Born Melinda Ann French on the 15th of August, 1964, in Dallas, Texas, the philanthropist is the daughter of Raymond Joseph French Jr. and Elaine Agnes, an aerospace engineer and homemaker respectively.
 She is the second child of her parents and has an older sister and two younger brothers.
 Raised in the Catholic faith, Melinda Gates was a student at St. Monica Catholic School, where her excellent academic performance and personal qualities caused her to emerge as the top student of her class.
 As a 14-year-old girl, her father introduced her to the Apple II and this subsequently kindled her interest in computer games and the BASIC programming language.